 The Borobudur monument has three layers of structures that reflect the concept of the above three realms.
 The top layer with three round terraces represents Arūpadhātu.
 The middle layer with five square terraces represents Rūpadhātu.
 The lowest layer, which is the courtyard, represents Kāmadhātu.

 Representing Arūpadhātu is the top layer of the temple consisting of three circular terraces, each of which has numerous bell-shaped stupas and statues of Buddha.

 A large bell-shaped stupa with a pinnacle on top is situated at the middle of the topmost terrace.
 The pinnacle originally had an umbrella mounted on it but was destroyed by lightning.
 This stupa, which is called mother stupa, believed to have contained a golden Buddha statue inside but was stolen in the 1800s when Borobudur was discovered.

 The topmost terrace also has 16 stupas, the second terrace from the top has 24 stupas and the third from the top has 32 stupas.
-Inside each stupa, there is a Buddha statue called Dhyani Buddha Vajrasatva with the Dharmachakra mudra (hand gesture), which symbolizes the wheel of Dharma.
+Inside each stupa, there is a Buddha statue called Dhyani Buddha Vajrasattva with the Dharmachakra Mudra (hand gesture), which symbolizes the wheel of Dharma.

 Top three terraces of Borobudur